WyvernTKC/cpuminer-gr-avx2/README.md

 Requirements
 ------------

-1. A x86_64 architecture CPU with a minimum of SSE2 support.
+1. A x86-64 architecture CPU with a minimum of SSE2 support.
 This includes Intel Core2 and newer and AMD equivalents.
 Further optimizations are available on some algoritms for CPUs with AES, AVX, AVX2, SHA, AVX512 and VAES.

-Older CPUs are supported by cpuminer-multi by TPruvot but at reduced performance.

-ARM and Aarch64 CPUs are not supported.
+ARM and Aarch64 CPUs are not supported, yet.

 2. 64 bit Linux or Windows OS.
 Ubuntu and Fedora based distributions, including Mint and Centos, are known to work and have all dependencies in their repositories.
 Others may work but may require more effort.
 Older versions such as Centos 6 don't work due to missing features.
-64 bit Windows OS is supported with mingw_w64 and msys or pre-built binaries.
+64 bit Windows OS is supported with mingw-w64 and msys or pre-built binaries.

 MacOS, OSx and Android are not supported.